vector-charts/vector-charts-docs/content/oem/api-reference/_index.md

 });
 </pre>

-Crowdsourced user reports and realtime event streaming are documented in the [Crowdsourced Data](/crowdsourced-data/) section.
+User reports are documented in the [User Report API](/oem/user-report-api-reference/).